pscedu/singularity-tiger/CONTRIBUTING.md

 3. LMOD `modulefile.lua` file, one file per version
 4. Test script `test.sh`, one file per version

+# Ready to make changes?
+Open your own branch
+Use a branch to isolate development work without affecting other branches in the repository.
+Each repository has one default branch, and can have multiple other branches.
+You can merge a branch into another branch using a pull request.
+Creating branch turtotial link: https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/managing-branches

+# Dont see your issue ? open one
+Please visit https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-issues/creating-an-issue and follow the instructon listed.

 # Pull request process

 1. Ensure any install Git application and a text editor on your computing device.